 Yes, you have the same access to the University Health Center pharmacy as University of Nebraska-Lincoln students.

 Can I use the University Health Center after I leave the university?

 Students may use the health center pharmacy for one semester after they have left the university.

 Do you have information about patient assistance programs that may help me cover the cost of my medication?

 Patient assistance programs are run by pharmaceutical companies.
 These programs help patients who qualify to receive medication free of charge or at a reduced rate.
 Qualifications vary from company to company, but most are based on income and lack of prescription coverage.
 The University Health Center offers enrollment assistance at no charge.
 Call 402-472-5000 for more information.
 Below are sites that provide a directory of available programs for a variety of needs:

 How early should I arrive to my appointment?

 Aim to arrive 20 minutes early to ensure you have enough time to get checked in and fill out the necessary paperwork.
-If you are more than 10 minutes late to your appointment, you may be asked to reschedule and offered the soonest available appointment with the same or other provider.
+If you are more than 5 minutes late to your appointment, you may be asked to reschedule and offered the soonest available appointment with the same or another provider.